-We establish the first part of the furthermore claim (i.e., upwards monotonicity of the property) by using the same base graph G and a variant of the property Π , whereas Π itself is neither monotone nor downward monotone.
+We establish the first part of the furthermore claim (i.e., upwards monotonicity of the property) by using the same base graph G and a variant of the property Π , whereas Π itself is neither upwards nor downward monotone.

 We first introduce a graph property Π' that contains both Π and the set of all graphs having an edge that connects two vertices of degree at least four.
-Note that the base graph G contains no subgraph in $\Pi' \setminus \Pi$, since the only vertices of degree at least four in G are not connected in G. Hence, the move from Π to Π' has no effect on the subgraph testing model, but it makes testing in the BDG model almost trivial (since each n-vertex graph is O(1/n)-close to Π').26
+Note that the base graph G contains no subgraph in $\Pi' \setminus \Pi$, since the only vertices of degree at least four in G are not connected in G. Hence, the move from Π to Π' has no effect on the subgraph testing model, but it makes testing in the BDG model almost trivial (since each n-vertex graph is O(1/n)-close to Π').36

-Next, we consider the (upwards) monotone closure of Π' , denoted Π'' ; that is, an n-vertex graph is in Π'' if and only if it contains an n-vertex subgraph in Π' .
+Next, we consider the upwards monotone closure of Π' , denoted Π'' ; that is, an n-vertex graph is in Π'' if and only if it contains an n-vertex subgraph in Π' .
 Needless to say, the triviality of testing Π' in the BDG model extends to $\Pi'' \supseteq \Pi'$ (since distances to Π'' are not larger than distances to Π').
 Hence, we focus on verifying that Claim 4.1.1 extends to Π'' .
 Towards this end, we use the same mapping (of directed graphs to subgraphs of G) that was presented in the original proof.
-We show that this mapping constitutes a reduction of testing whether an orientation of G_k is Eulerian to testing whether subgraph of G are in Π'' .
+We show that this mapping constitutes a reduction of testing whether an orientation of G_k is Eulerian to testing whether a subgraph of G is in Π'' .

 First note that Eulerian orientations of G_k are mapped to subgraphs of G that are in $\Pi \subseteq \Pi''$.
 Next note that, in each subgraph of G that is in Π (or rather in $\Pi \cap \mathcal{F}G$), each gadget misses a single edge (out of four designated ones), whereas in each subgraph of G that is in Π'' (or rather in $\Pi'' \cap \mathcal{F}G$) each gadget misses at most one edge (out of four designated ones).
 However, the subgraphs that are at the image of the reduction always miss a single edge (out of four designated ones) in each gadget.
-Hence, if a missing edge in the subgraph in the image of the reduction indicates an orientation that should be changed, then this edge must be added to the subgraph.
-(Indeed, unlike in Π , correcting the wrong indication does not mandate omitting a different edge from the same gadget; but the former addition suffices towards proving the claim, and we loose only a factor of two in the number of edge modifications as compared to Claim 4.1.1.)
+Hence, if a missing edge in the subgraph in the image of the reduction

-26Formally, on input n and ε , and oracle access to a tested graph, the tester accepts if $\epsilon > 10/n$, while making no queries.
+36Formally, on input n and ε , and oracle access to a tested graph, the tester accepts if $\epsilon > 10/n$, while making no queries.
 Note that in this case, the tested graph is ε -close to Π' , since it suffices to add at most nine edges (and omit at most one).
 Otherwise (i.e., $\epsilon \leq 10/n$), the tester explores the entire tested graphs and decided accordingly, when in this case its query complexity is $O(1/\epsilon)$.